SparkPost/node-sparkpost/docs/async.md

     return;
   }

-  // this is either:
-  // a) the `results` key of the API response body, or
-  // b) the full API response body
+  // this is the full API response body
 });
 ```